HowieDuhzit/CoolifyMCP/TROUBLESHOOTING.md

-# Troubleshooting Guide
+# CoolifyMCP - Troubleshooting Guide

-This guide helps you resolve common issues when using the Coolify MCP Server.
+This guide helps you resolve common issues when using CoolifyMCP.

 ## Table of Contents